 Processing a Series of Items with Iterators

 The iterator pattern allows you to perform some task on a sequence of items in turn.
-An iterator is responsible for the logic around iterating over each item in the sequence and determining when the sequence has finished.
+An iterator is responsible for the logic of iterating over each item and determining when the sequence has finished.
 When we use iterators, we don’t have to reimplement that logic ourselves.

-In Rust, iterators are lazy, which means they have no effect until we call methods on them that consume the iterator to use it up.
+In Rust, iterators are lazy, meaning they have no effect until we call methods that consume the iterator to use it up.
 For example, the code in Listing 13-13 creates an iterator over the items in the vector v1 by calling the iter method defined on Vec.
 This code by itself doesn’t do anything useful:

 let v1 = vec![1, 2, 3];